a Zone Protection profile will prevent a TCP session from being

 sent from the server, preventing the following variations of handshakes.

-The letter A in the figure indicates the session initiator and B indicates
+The letter A in the figure indicates the session initiator and B

-and each segment indicates the control bit(s) setting.
+to the receiver, and each segment indicates the control bit(s) setting.